TuanVuNguyen89/open-msocial/post-service/README.md

 ## 📌 Overview

 The **Post Service** is responsible for managing user posts in the Open MSocial platform.
-It handles the creation, retrieval, updating, and deletion of posts, as well as interactions with posts.
+It handles the creation, retrieval, updating, and deletion of posts, as well as managing post visibility based on user relationships.

 ## ⚙️ Technologies Used

-- **Spring Boot 3**: Backend framework for implementing REST APIs
+- **Spring Boot**: Backend framework for implementing REST APIs
 - **MongoDB**: NoSQL database for storing post data
-- **Spring Data MongoDB**: For database interaction
+- **Spring Data MongoDB**: For database interaction and repository support
 - **Spring Security**: For authentication and authorization
 - **Kafka**: For event-driven communication with other services